 A site migration SEO checklist is a list of steps to ensure your website’s SEO is in good shape as it moves from one domain to another.
 For example, if you’re changing your domain from oldsite.com to newsite.com (or something similar), this checklist will help ensure that the move won’t negatively affect your search engine rankings or user experience.

 A site migration can be daunting, especially if it involves moving large amounts of content over multiple platforms.
-By using a site migration SEO checklist, you’ll have more confidence that everything has been done correctly and nothing has been left out—which will save time and money when other issues crop up later!
+By using a site migration SEO checklist, you’ll have more confidence that everything has been done correctly and nothing has been left out, saving time and money when other issues crop up later!

 How can a Site Migration Affect SEO?

-A site migration can have a significant impact on your search engine ranking.
-You will need to re-establish the link juice in order to benefit from it.
+A site migration can significantly impact your search engine ranking.
+You will need to re-establish link juice to benefit from it.

 Thirteen Items To Add To Your Site Migration SEO Checklist